chingu-voyage6/Bears-Team-11/README.md

 # yungu
-yungu is a web application that enables you to save YouTube Videos to watch offline on your PC.
+yungu is a web application that enables you to save YouTube Videos to watch offline.
 It uses React for the front-end and indexDD for offline functionality.
 It is a collaboration effort made possible by [Chingu](https://chingu.io/)